 Here are a few ideas, just to get your brain thinking outside the box!:

-There are so many different types of nurses in different specialties that work within the hospital setting.
+There are so many different types of nurses in various specialties that work within the hospital setting.
 So how do you figure out which one is right for you?

-When I was initially toying with the idea of going back to college to become a nurse I had no idea how many types of nursing specialties there actually were.
+When I was initially toying with the idea of going back to college to become a nurse, I had no idea how many types of nursing specialties there were.
 I thought there was just a single “type” of nurse who did pretty much everything.

 I was so wrong.
-That just shows how little I actually knew about the nursing world back then!
-In fact, I think many potential nurses who are contemplating getting a BSN may think the same thing as I once did.
+That just shows how little I knew about the nursing world back then!
+I think many potential nurses who are contemplating getting a BSN may think the same thing as I once did.

-The good news about starting out in nursing school is that you don’t have to make a decision about what type of nursing specialty you want to go into right away.
+The good news about starting in nursing school is that you don’t have to decide on what type of nursing specialty you want to go into right away.
 At least not until you get closer to the end of nursing school and start interviewing for jobs.
-In addition, you can even change your nursing specialty during your career if you want (I did it and reignited my passion for nursing).
+Also, you can even change your nursing specialty during your career if you want (I did it and reignited my passion for nursing).
 So, if you find you don’t enjoy one specialty after a while, you can look into others that might better suit you.

-There are literally dozens of different nursing specialties and levels of care in the hospital to choose from.
-When deciding on a specialty it may help to start with the level of care that works best with your personality and then work from there.
-While some nursing students think the intensity of working in an emergency room might be exhilarating, others may prefer to start out by learning on a medical surgical unit instead.
+There are dozens of different nursing specialties and levels of care in the hospital to choose from.
+When deciding on a specialty, it may help to start with the level of care that works best with your personality and then work from there.
+While some nursing students think the intensity of working in an emergency room might be exhilarating, others may prefer to start by learning on a medical-surgical unit instead.